Kaninkolo/Grep-Man/README.md

 - Jump directly to the selected line in the man page
 - Context display (shows line before match)
 - Case-sensitive and case-insensitive search
-- Bash completion for program names and flags
+- Bash/Zsh completion for program names and flags
 - Vim-style navigation (j/k for up/down)

 ## Installation